Skip to content

 SAFAL Festival

-UNSW book launch of Glass Walls: Stories of Tolerance and Intolerance from the Indian Subcontinent and Australia, Orient BlackSwan 2019.
+University of NSW book launch of Glass Walls: Stories of Tolerance and Intolerance from the Indian Subcontinent and Australia, Orient BlackSwan 2019.
 Special Guest Shri Ramanand Garge.
-Authors Sharon Rundle, Julie Simpson, Susanne Gervay, Vashti Farrer, Roanna Gonsalves and Libby Sommer, co-editor Meenakshi Bharat on screen.
+Authors Sharon Rundle, Julie Simpson, Susanne Gervay, Vashti Farrer, Roanna Gonsalves, Libby Sommer, co-editor Meenakshi Bharat on screen.

-Delhi Launch.
-Orient Black Swan and The Australian High Commission in Delhi, India book launch, special guest Her Excellency Ms Harinder Sidhu Australian High Commissioner to India, Mr Amit Dasgupta, Sukrita Kumar Paul (with co-editor Dr Meenakshi Bharat).
+Orient Black Swan & The Australian High Commission in Delhi, India book launch, special guest Her Excellency Ms Harinder Sidhu Australian High Commissioner to India, Mr Amit Dasgupta, Sukrita Kumar Paul and Co-editor Dr Meenakshi Bharat.

 South Asian Film, Art and Literature 2019.
 Andrew Kwong, Devika Brendon, Sharon Rundle, Susanne Gervay, Libby Sommer and Ash Gholkar, SAFAL Founder.